 I do like spray paint, but with smaller objects with details I think it’s unnecessary.
 Besides, it can leave unsightly “drippies” if you don’t control the can a certain way.
 If your object is a little larger and doesn’t have lots of detail you could but you might want to have a method of masking certain areas that you want left unpainted.

-Also if you plan on your sculpture being outdoors, I would check out this post for some good acrylic brands that are formulated to hold up well against the elements, these are your best choices.
+Also if you plan on your sculpture being outdoors, there are some good acrylic brands that are formulated to hold up well against the elements.

 Applying the Top Coat